11ume/kable/README.md

 <br>

 > An simple and pretty alternative to others centralized systems which involve complex architectures.
-> You don't need to run or take charge separately of any load balancer, or a name resolution server, neither service discovery system.
+> You should not worry about management separately of a load balancer, or a name resolution server, neither of service discovery system.
 <br>

 **why?**